labeebSabbah/labeebSabbah/README.md

 # Hey, I'm Labeeb 👋

-Penetration Tester from Amman, Jordan.
-I find the gaps before the bad guys do.
+I'm a Penetration Tester - I find the gaps before the bad guys do.

 ---